The Classic Slam is ON! Our annual, flagship event will be LIVE on 4/23, 4/24, and 5/8 (Finals).

-For this year’s Classic Slam each team will be assigned a virtual Zoom “theater” where they will compete.
+For this year’s Classic Slam, each team will be assigned a virtual theater where they will compete.
 Every theater will have a host, judges, competing poets, and an unlimited virtual audience.
-The Classic Slam will be streaming across Youtube Live, FaceBook Live and right here, on classicslam.org!
-This means people across the world will log in to watch their favorite team compete for the championship title.
-Go in, poets!
+The Classic Slam will be streaming on Youtube Live and on Classic Slam Finals – LIVE!
+Go in, Poets!

-And for the first time ever, YOU can be the “judge.”
-We are inviting audience members across the globe to score each poem alongside our panel of celebrity judges using our Get Lit Score Metrics technology.
-At Classic Slam Finals, the poem with the best collective scores will be named the “People’s Choice Award Winner” and take home a prize of $500 cash.
+For the first time ever, YOU can help judge!
+We are inviting audience members to score each poem alongside our panel of celebrity judges using our Get Lit Scoremetrics technology.
+At Classic Slam Finals, the poem with the highest scores will be named the “People’s Choice Award Winner” and take home a prize of $500 cash.
 Get Lit will award over $10,000 in prizes to both poets and audience members.
 Click here to see what you could win!

-Get Lit has partnered with LAUSD to create a common-core aligned week-long mini unit and one-day lesson plan available to schools across the globe.
+And for all of you hungry for more poetry in your life, Get Lit has created a common-core aligned week-long mini-unit and one-day lesson plan available to schools across the globe.
 We hope to bring the power of poetry right to your virtual classrooms to ignite a dialogue of literacy, passion, and empowerment.

-Our voices, community and connection are more important now than ever before!
-Join us to celebrate these amazing poets as they set our heart (and screens) on fire!
+Our voices, community, and connection are more important now than ever before!
+Join us to celebrate these amazing poets as they set our hearts (and screens) on fire!

 Toaster is the co-creator of Big Kid Slam.
 He has performed at every level of poetry slam, becoming the Grand Slam Champion of Berkeley (2012) and Mental Graffiti (2016), a finalist in the Individual World Poetry Slam (2016) and the National Underground Poetry Individual Competition (2014).
 He’s facilitated rap, graffiti and poetry workshops across the US for over a decade and recently accepted a Teaching Artist Fellowship with Young Chicago Authors.
 Toaster has been featured on many media outlets including Button Poetry, All Def Digital, Sofar Sounds, National Public Radio, and SF Weekly.
 If you’d like to learn more about Toaster, ask his mom- she put a scrapbook together.